What is Proprietary Trading?

 It is done by Banks either in the capacity of Market makers or purely based on Speculative reasons (based on superior information):

 ABC Bank has a dedicated prop Trading desk that performs Proprietary Trading on behalf of the bank.
 Based on thorough research and market information, the Trading desk decided to purchase a large quantity, say 1o million shares of Rs 100 each, of Insync International, a company operating in the Automobile space.
 In such a case, ABC Bank is investing a large sum of Rs 1 billion and will produce magnifying returns in case Insync International scrip goes up; however, the loss amount will also be very high in case the price of scrip goes down in case of deterioration of fundamentals of the company or adverse policies for the company.
-Thus indulging in Proprietary Trading ABC Bank in its pursuit of making big profits is also increasing the risk side of the bank.
+Thus, indulging in Proprietary Trading ABC Bank in its pursuit of making big profits is also increasing the risk side of the bank.

-Chrome International is a Proprietary Trading firm that is a market maker for various Corporations planning to offload a large number of shares of their Corporations.
+Chrome International is a Proprietary Trading firm that is a market maker for various Corporations planning to offload many shares of their Corporations.
 One of the corporations, L International, appoints Chrome International as a market maker to assist them in offloading a large number of shares in the market.
 In this case, Chrome International takes the other side (buy-side) and purchases all the shares offloaded by L International without much change in the price of the scrip of L International and later on sells the purchased shares in small quantities to other investors at higher prices thereby making a profit for Chrome International.
 However, acting as a market maker, the risk of huge losses stays with Chrome International in case of adverse price movements.

 Recommended Articles